I tried to review The Love Boat, but instead entered the Bosleyverse

 When I began research for this St. Valentine's Day post, I had intended to provide a review of The Love Boat, a television series (and five made-for-TV movies—did you know that?
 Stop lying) that aired in the 1970s and 80s and provided absolutely no inspiration for Bruise Cruise.
 (The review would not have been a positive one.
 One-note characters, recycled tropes, awkward editing, no torpedoes on the ships.
 This last one is a major oversight.
 Sloppy writing.)

-But my research revealed this astonishing fact: actor Tom Bosley guest starred in five different episodes and played five different characters.
-And nobody noticed.
 If you've ever wondered about the etymology of the term "pulling a Bosley," this is it.
 Tom Bosley established this variety of grift and got away with it.
 Genius.
 Bosley won the 1987 Nobel Prize for Cons, but the accompanying statue (a large lump of pyrite) was stolen from his car by Henry Winkler.
 Per the Code of the International Alliance of Con Men and Women, Winkler now owns it.

 Winkler plans the heist.